geopandas/pyogrio/docs/source/install.md

 platform.

 The binary wheels available on PyPI include the core GDAL drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc).
-You can use :meth:`~list_drivers` to list the included drivers.
+You can use :func:`~pyogrio.list_drivers` to list the included drivers.
 If you need drivers that are not included, we recommend that you use conda-forge to install pyogrio as explained above.

 ### Troubleshooting installation errors